Concrete doesn’t need any introduction.

-Binding material: Most commonly used binding material for concrete is portland cement.
-Other binding materials used for this purpose, are lime, fly ash, silica fume etc. The selection of cement for concrete is depend on the “cement properties“.
+The most commonly used binding material for concrete is Portland cement.
+Other binding materials used for this purpose, are lime, fly ash, silica fume, etc. The selection of cement for concrete depends on the cement properties.

-Aggregate: Two types of aggregates are used in concrete.
-Coarse aggregate and Fine aggregate.
+Two types of aggregates are used in concrete.
+Coarse aggregate and fine aggregate.

 Coarse aggregate: Big sizes aggregates in concrete are coarse aggregates.
-The size of it varies between 1/2″ to 1.5″ depending on concrete mix design.
+The size of it varies between ½” to 1½” depending on the concrete mix design.
 Generally, crushed stone or brick chips are used as coarse aggregate.

 Fine aggregate: The smaller size aggregates in concrete are Fine aggregates.
-The FM (Fineness Modulas) of fine aggregates can be between 1.2 to 2.5 depending on mix design.
+The FM (Fineness Modulus) of fine aggregates can be between 1.2 to 2.5 depending on the mix design.
 We use sand as fine aggregate in concrete.

-Water: The most important concrete ingredient is water.
-Water can decrease and increase the concrete strength depending on its using.
+The most important concrete ingredient is water.
+Water can decrease and increase the concrete strength.
 Water just starts and continues the chemical reaction of cement.
-High water content in concrete mix increases the workability of concrete but decreases the strength.
-On the contrary, low water content increase the concrete strength but makes concrete less workable.
+The high water content in the concrete mix increases the workability of concrete but decreases the strength.
+On the contrary, low water content increases the concrete strength but makes concrete less workable.

-Other than these, there are some other ingredients are used in concrete mix such as Admixture.
+Other than these, there are some other ingredients used in the concrete mix such as Admixture.
 Those are secondary ingredients and added to give concrete a certain property.